raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 In this mode, the board is *seeded* — every day, you play with the same starting layout as everyone else.
 From here, it plays just like Arcade Mode!

 When you end the game, you won't be able to play again until tomorrow.
-The Daily Run refreshes automatically at 00:00 midnight GMT, after which you'll be able to play another game with a new layout.
+The Daily Run refreshes automatically at 00:00 midnight GMT, after which you'll be able to play another run with a new layout.

 > 💡 *There's also a handy timer on the Title screen to let you know when the next run will appear!*